Cal Raleigh Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is first in MLB with a collective 9.7 strikeouts per nine innings.
+- The Twins pitching staff leads the league with a collective 9.7 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA among all league pitching staffs (3.71).
+- The Twins have a 3.69 team ERA that ranks first across all league pitching staffs.

-- The Twins give up the seventh-fewest home runs in baseball (108 total, 1.1 per game).
+- Twins pitchers combine to allow 110 home runs (1.1 per game), the ninth-fewest in the league.

-- The righty last appeared on Thursday against the Seattle Mariners, when he went 6 1/3 innings, allowing two earned runs while giving up three hits.
+- His last time out came on Thursday against the Seattle Mariners, when the right-hander tossed five innings, surrendering two earned runs while allowing six hits.

-- In nine games this season, the 35-year-old has an ERA of 5.10, with 10.6 strikeouts per nine innings.
-Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.